Knowledge graphSettings

 Перейти на сайт

-In 2002, Seth Gilbert and Nancy Lynch published whitepaper, in which Brewer's conjecture became a formal theorem.
+In 2002, Seth Gilbert and Nancy Lynch published the paper that turned Brewer's conjecture into a formal theorem.

 "It is impossible for a web service to provide the following three guarantees: consistency, availability, partition-tolerance"